SOCCER COACH, PROTECT YOURSELF!

 Obtain an “Umbrella” insurance policy.
 Some insurance agencies may still offer “tort” insurance.

-Join the National Soccer Coaches Association of America.
+Join the United Soccer Coaches organization (formerly the National Soccer Coaches Association of America – NSCAA).
 This will include you under their insurance policy.

 Research your institutional insurance coverage.
 If you coach under the auspices of a school or similar organization, they should have some sort of group policy.